 Food and entertainment costs in Houston

-Food and entertainment are where individual living expenses can really fluctuate.
+Food and entertainment are where individual living expenses can really fluctuate, especially considering all the fun things to do in Houston.
 For instance, a single person without children who eats out twice a day could theoretically spend way more on food per month than a family of four that cooks all meals at home.

 With that said, taking a look at the average prices for various foods, meals, drinks, outings, and “extras” can give you an idea of how much your unique lifestyle will cost.

 - Eating at a food cart or buffet: $15 per person